 But I never did try getting into music.
 Not for a long time.
 Dad tried to get me to learn sing once; Whole Lotta Rosie by AC/DC.
 Let’s just say I was in orbit around the right notes.

 I’ve always had an interest in the media, hence why I ended up at Sunderland Uni doing Media Studies & Creative Writing (and passing with a first, which still baffles me).
-During that time, I realised my main ambition was radio so I joined Spark Sunderland.
+During that time my main ambition was radio so I joined Spark Sunderland.
 While there, I slowly began to realise I did enjoy listening to music, but not the modern stuff from Stormzy, Lizzo, Harry Styles, and Ed Sheeran.
 All credit to them, they’re good musicians, just not my cup of tea.
 I felt more of a connection with indie music from the 90s, from bands like Blur and Pulp, and the psychedelia of Madchester acts like the Happy Mondays.

 October 2019 was when I bought my first album; Different Class, Pulp.
 Things spiralled out of control from there.
-Nearly 3 years later, I think the grand total is around about 150.
+Nearly 4 years later, I’ve got over 200 of the things.
 And I bought Spotify Premium.
 Lockdown had a lot to answer for.

 But yes, that’s me.
 An indie sci-fi nerd with a blog.
 As I said on the homepage, I may very well be talking out of my arse during these entries but I just want to document my thoughts and feelings as I continue to experience music for the first time.
 I may be a few decades late to the party, but I’m still here for it!